Requirements and Considerations for Using Explain Data

 For Tableau Cloud and Tableau Server: When Explain Data is enabled for a site, Creators and Explorers with the appropriate permissions can run Explain Data when editing a workbook.
 All users with the appropriate permissions can run Explain Data in viewing mode in published workbooks.
 For more information, see Control Access to Explain Data.

-Explain Data works best on visualizations that require deeper exploration and analysis, rather than infographic-style, descriptive vizzes that communicate summarized data.
+Explain Data works best on visualisations that require deeper exploration and analysis, rather than infographic-style, descriptive vizzes that communicate summarised data.

 - Vizzes based on pre-aggregated data without access to row-level data are not ideal for the statistical analysis performed by Explain Data.

 When you are using Explain Data in a worksheet, remember that Explain Data works with: